 Dependence on the Installation, Operations and Maintenance of AMR Systems Pursuant to Outsourcing Contracts: A portion of our business consists of outsourcing, wherein we install, operate and maintain AMR systems that we may continue to own in order to provide meter reading and other related services to utilities and their customers.
-We currently have three outsourcing contracts involving mobile AMR solutions and, in one of those cases, the system has been sold on a turnkey basis.
-We use the cost-to-cost percentage of completion method of accounting for our long-term outsourcing contracts, which involves our having to estimate revenues and expenses into the future.
-To the extent we need to revise our estimates, our financial results can be adversely affected.
-In addition, these long-term outsourcing contracts are subject to cancellation or termination in certain circumstances in the event of a material and continuing failure on our part to meet contractual performance standards on a consistent basis over agreed time periods.
+During 2000, we had three outsourcing contracts involving mobile AMR solutions.
+These long-term outsourcing contracts are subject to cancellation or termination in certain circumstances in the event of a material and continuing failure on our part to meet contractual performance standards on a consistent basis over agreed time periods.
 In 1999 we incurred approximately \$24.1 million in charges related to revisions of our estimates on an outsourcing contract with Duquesne Light Company.
 In March 2000, we sold the system at Duquesne to DQE, the parent company of Duquesne, and incurred a loss of approximately \$50 million in connection with this sale, which is reflected, in our 1999 financial results.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Revenues and Gross Margins, and Note 8 to our accompanying financial statements.'
+In addition, these contracts are fixed price contracts but costs are subject to change that could result in losses at some future point.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Revenues and Gross Margins, and Note 9 to our accompanying financial statements."

 Increasing Competition: We face competitive pressures from a variety of companies in each of the markets we serve.
 In the radio-based network AMR market, companies such as Schlumberger, Nexus and Innovatec currently offer alternative solutions to the utility industry and compete aggressively with us.
-The emerging market for two-way communications systems for advanced metering and billing for the utility industry, together with the potential market for the same kind of systems to provide energy delivery optimization and Internet connections to customers, have led communications, electronics and utility companies to begin developing various systems, some of which currently compete, and others of which may in the future compete, with the our current and future product and service offerings.
+The emerging market for two-way communications systems for advanced metering and billing for the utility industry, together with the potential market for the same kind of systems to provide energy delivery optimization and Internet connections to customers, have led communications, electronics and utility companies to begin developing various systems, some of which currently compete, and others of which may in the future compete, with our current and future product and service offerings.
 These competitors can be expected to offer a variety of technologies and communications approaches, as well as meter reading, installation and other services, to utilities and other industry participants.